-Plan your study for 2014 before you go online to enrol in topics and register for classes.
+Plan your study for 2015 before you go online to enrol in topics and register for classes.
 You need to know which topics are required for your course, and which topics you should enrol in first.
-You may need to decide on subject areas if majors, minors, specialisations or streams are part of your course structure.
+You may need to decide on subject areas if majors, minors, specialisations or streams are part of your course restructure.

 Planning your study before going online is the most important step to ensure a smooth enrolment experience!

-The course rule details the topics you need to study in order to complete your course.
+The course rule shows the topics you need to study in order to complete your course.
 This may include core, option and elective topics, and details of specialisations, streams, and major and minor areas of study.
 Read this first, before you attempt to enrol.
 The course rule will help you decide which topics or subject areas interest you.
 A link to your course rule can be found on your personal 5 steps to Flinders or the Flinders course information page.

 It is your responsibility to ensure that you complete the requirements of your course according to the course rule.

 Course advice and information sessions may be offered for your course.
 These sessions are an important way to find out about the requirements of your course, which topics to enrol in, and when and where they are offered.
 Check your 5 steps to Flinders for session details or the Course advice details page.

 Decided on the topics you need for 2015?
 Plan a draft timetable using the details of class activities, days and times before you go online to enrol.
 Consider alternatives in case classes fill quickly.

 Download a Timetable planner (PDF 37KB) to help schedule your classes.

 Some intensives and summer schools have early start dates, check the timetable for details.
 Some classes may not start until the second week of semester, check your timetable carefully for start dates.